lief-project/LIEF/doc/sphinx/compilation.rst

   You can speed up the compilation by installing `ccache <https://ccache.dev/>`_ or `sccache <https://github.com/mozilla/sccache>`_.

-You can tweak the compilation by setting the environment variable ``PYLIEF_CONF`` to a TOML configuration file.
+You can customize the compilation by setting the ``PYLIEF_CONF`` environment variable to the path of a TOML configuration file.
 By default, the Python bindings use ``config-default.toml`` in the Python binding directory:

 .. code-block:: toml